graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 Now whenever you create a new view all you need to worry about is the content of the view itself, and not having to re-setup all the metadata / includes / etc that you have in your `head` element.

+### Conclusion

+That's it for now!
+In this tutorial, we created a structured Sinatra app that will be the basis for a more complex project.
+We've also added in Grunt to optimize our front end workflow.
+In the next part of this tutorial, we'll add a database and models.
+After that tutorial, we'll add authentication using the warden gem.
+Stay tuned!